vlad-ko/awesome-business-directory/docs/SENTRY_INTEGRATION.md

     }

     /**
-     * Track user journey with breadcrumbs
+     * Track user experience with breadcrumbs
      *
      * Breadcrumbs are crucial for understanding user behavior leading to issues */